SignificantMaybe-19745/PlacementGPT/README.md

 - **Fast autocomplete** — typeahead across companies, roles, and titles with weighted relevance scoring
 - **Polished UI** — dark mode, smooth transitions, and a responsive layout built on shadcn/ui, Tailwind, and Framer Motion

-## Demo

-> Add screenshots or a short GIF for each of these — they sell the project faster than any paragraph:

 # PlacementGPT

 ## 🏠 Home & Search